 Dromoka offers a great option for white and green, especially useful considering their relative lack of notable dragons.
-For only five mana, you get a five power and five toughness creature with the usual flying ability.
+For only five mana, you get a 5/5 creature with the usual flying ability.
 Even better, Dromoka bolsters two whenever a dragon of yours attacks, meaning your creature with the lowest toughness gets two +1/+1 counters!

 4. Dragonlord Ojutai

-Ojutai's great draw effect, unique color combination, and unreliance on other dragons earns him a spot in many builds.
+Ojutai's great draw effect, unique color combination, and independence from other dragons earns him a spot in many builds.

 3. Dragonlord Dromoka

-Another green and white dragon, Dromoka demands six mana but arrives brandishing an impressive 5/7.
-He also has flying, cannot be countered, and prevents opponents from casting spells during your turn.
+Another green-and-white dragon, Dromoka demands six mana but arrives brandishing an impressive 5/7.
+She also has flying, cannot be countered, and prevents opponents from casting spells during your turn.